rjuju/rjuju.github.io/_posts/blog/2018-07-03-diagnostic-of-unexpected-slowdown.markdown

 The high `shared_buffers`, especially given the quite old PostgreSQL version, is a good candidate for more investigation.
-The `max_connections` is also quite high, but unfortunately the software editor claims that using a connection pooler isn't supported.
+The `max_connections` is also quite high, but unfortunately the software vendor claims that using a connection pooler isn't supported.
 Therefore most of the connections are idle.
 This isn't great because it implies quite some overhead to acquire a snapshot, but there are enough CPU to handle quite a lot of connections.